 The house is too big for you now.
 Why pay for the upkeep and the property taxes when it could be less expensive to live in a smaller dwelling that’s also closer to us?
 What if something happens?
 How am I going to know if you need help?
 I can’t keep crossing the country to check up on you.
 If you’re closer to us, we would be there for you.

 Why give up the home I’ve lived in my entire adult life?
 This is the place where I have my friends, my community, my church, my activities.
 I love it here and want to stay put.
 Yes, it’s expensive, and traveling to see those I love can be exhausting, but this is my home.
 I don’t want to leave it.

 Don’t give up the house and your community but do opt to have someone live with you.
 This is a feasible alternative living scenario that could put everyone at ease.
 For adult children it gives them a peace of mind that if something were to happen to a parent there would be someone in the home to help and notify them.
 For the parent, it can ease the burden of expenses if a room or two could be rented, but more importantly it allows them to remain in the home they raised their children and keep them in a familiar community among friends.
 We have put together a free course, 5 Key Benefits of Shared Housing to make the case about why shared housing is such a good idea.

-For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, you might want to consider taking the Discovering Sharing Housing webinar, which takes place on January 8, 2019 and meets once a week during the entire month.
+For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, you might want to consider taking the Discovering Sharing Housing webinar, which we offer three times a year.
 If the technology puts you off and you rather learn from reading, you can also purchase Sharing Housing, A Guidebook for Finding and Keeping Good Housemates and the companion guidebook.